+Mmm, history.
 I was never that keen on history at school.
-All those dates and battles.
-But Siamese cat history makes interesting reading!
+All those dates and battles!
+But Siamese cat history makes much more interesting reading.

 Much of Siamese cat history is lost in the mists of time, but records found in Thailand, dating from the 1600s, confirm that Siamese cats existed then and that they were very highly prized pets.

 Only royalty or noblemen were allowed to own them, and their cats had a special role to play in palace and temple life as spirit guardians.

 When someone important died, a cat from their household was chosen to receive and house their soul.
 This lucky cat spent the rest of its life in luxury, pampered and cared for by temple priests.